LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 #### Share PowerPoint slides in a meeting

-If you choose to share a PowerPoint file in a meeting, rather than your desktop, meeting participants will get some special capabilities:
+If you choose to share a PowerPoint file in a meeting rather than your desktop, meeting participants will get some special capabilities.

 1. They'll be able to move around to different slides without interrupting the main presentation.